AlanZhangUCSC/lab_notebook/README.md

 Now I will experiment with various methods to reduce search space, as described on [10/14/2025](#search-space-reduction-methods-options).

-Just implemented calculation of the sum of raw read matches for each node on the tree, which took ~180s for 1.5 million amplicon short reads on the SARS 8M tree.
+Just implemented calculation of the sum of raw read matches for each node on the tree (commit `eff3a812d9d76f69f0f04e78fb98221b4998d6c9`), which took ~180s for 1.5 million amplicon short reads on the SARS 8M tree.
 Will work on the WEPP score tomorrow.